zoey114/MultiCOP/README.md

 ### Installation:
-We also create an R package for easy use.
-You can download the R package [here](xxxxxxxxxxx) and install the R package by:
+We have also developed an R package for ease of use.
+You can download the R package [here](xxxxxxxxxxx).
+Once downloaded, follow the steps below to install it:

 ```{r}
 install.packages("MultiCOP")